duckdb/duckdb-web/building.md

 scripts/serve.sh
 ```

-The website can then be browsed by going to <http://localhost:4000/docs/> in your browser.
+The website can be browsed by going to <http://localhost:4000/docs/> in your browser.

 Serve the full website with: